yaitoo/sqle/README.md

 ### Table Rotation
-use `sharding.ID` to enable rotate feature for a table based on option (None/Monthly/Weekly/Daily)
+use `shardid.ID` to enable rotate feature for a table based on option (NoRotate/MonthlyRotate/WeeklyRotate/DailyRotate)

 ```
-gen := sharding.New(WithTableRotate(sharing.Daily))
+gen := shardid.New(WithTableRotate(shardid.Daily))
 id := gen.Next()

 b := New().On(id) //call `On` to enable rotate feature, and setup a input variable <rotate>